colinzhaoust/pir/README.md

 You can check **./process_hugginface_version.py** to process and experiment with the hugginface version.

+Welcome to send the author an [email](mailto:xinranz3@andrew.cmu.edu) for the performance of state-of-the-art retrievers or further discussion.

-We sincerely acknowledge [Haoyang Wen](https://www.haoyangwen.com/) for further advice: (1) some questions in the AGNews dataset are hard for humans; (2) some corpus entries in the AmbigQA dataset are too short to provide full information.
-The authors will work on fixing these issues soon.
-Please contact the authors if there are any further suggestions.
+We sincerely acknowledge [Haoyang Wen](https://www.haoyangwen.com/), [Hanjun Dai](https://hanjun-dai.github.io/), and [Fengyu Cai](https://trumancfy.github.io/personal-site/) for further advice: (1) some questions in the AGNews dataset are hard for humans; (2) some corpus entries in the AmbigQA dataset are too short to provide full information.

 ## Experiments